Rule No. 6 summary:

 Increase the likelihood of breakthrough solutions

-Here are 5 signs you may be ignoring Rule No. 6…
+Here are 5 warning signs you and your team may be ignoring Rule No. 6:

 This rule invites leaders to step back and ask a question that cuts through complexity.
 Discuss with your leadership team: